stefancruz/Ocelot/docs/features/requestaggregation.rst

 You cannot use Routes with specific RequestIdKeys as this would be crazy complicated to track.

-Aggregation only supports the GET HTTP Verb.
+Aggregation supports the GET HTTP Verb for pure REST, it supports other verbs for apis which do not fully follow REST.